-Now that we have identified the reasons why dogs eat rocks, we need to discuss how to stop the behavior.
+Now that we have identified why dogs eat rocks, we need to discuss how to stop the behavior.
 Before we can go ahead and look at some tips to do so, let us look at how harmful rock-eating can be.

-My dog is eating rocks, how harmful is it?
+My dog is eating rocks; how harmful is it?

 Visit your vet

-Treat boredom in dogs
+Treat boredom in dogs.

-There are various this that you can do in order to ensure that your dog does not get bored when you are away.
+You can do this to ensure your dog does not get bored when you are away.
 My favorite one is the toys.
-You should have as many toys for your dog as possible.
-This way, you can train him how to use them and leave him to it as you go on your daily life activities.
+It would help if you had as many toys for your dog as possible.
+You can train him how to use them and leave him to it as you do your daily activities.
 Get chew toys for him.
-They will help stop the habit in that you will have met his needs to chew.
+They will help stop the habit because you will have met his needs to chew.

-Remove rocks from your homestead
+Remove rocks from your homestead.